Cost Functions in Economic Complexity: Discussion

 Finally, this work broadens the applicability and the theoretical interpretation of economic complexity measures.
 By reformulating the underlying algorithms as optimization problems, we establish formal connections to broader scientific frameworks, including Kantorovich potentials in optimal transport theory and spectral methods in graph theory through the Laplacian matrix.
 Crucially, expressing the dynamics in a mono-partite setting removes the constraint of bipartite trade networks, allowing these measures to be applied to arbitrary graph structures.
-This generalization paves the way for their adoption in diverse contexts, such as ecological systems, infrastructure networks, and spatial economic analysis, significantly extending their scope and relevance.
+This generalization opens the way for their adoption in diverse contexts, such as ecological systems, infrastructure networks, and spatial economic analysis, significantly extending their scope and relevance.

-\paragraph{Author contributions:} V.D.P.S. conceptualized and led the study, including methodology, validation, and initial draft writing.
+\textbf{Author contributions:} V.D.P.S. conceptualized and led the study, including methodology, validation, and initial draft writing.
 A.B. contributed to methods and software development and created all visualizations.
 P.B. contributed to the formal analysis.
 All authors collaborated on the formal analysis and the final manuscript.
 All authors have read and agreed to the published version of the manuscript.

-\paragraph{Funding:} This work was funded by the City of Vienna, Municipal Department 7, and the Federal Ministry of the Republic of Austria for Climate Action, Environment, Energy, Mobility, Innovation and Technology as part of the project GZ~2021-0.664.668.
+\textbf{Funding:} This work was co-financed by the Austrian Federal Ministry for Innovation, Mobility and Infrastructure (BMIMI) as part of the project GZ 2021-0.664.668 and the Oesterreichische Nationalbank as part of their funding programme for Austrian economic research.

-\paragraph{Acknowledgments:} We acknowledge valuable discussions with E.~Cal\`o, G.~De~Marzo, D.~Mazzilli, and A.~Patelli.

-\paragraph{Conflicts of interest:} The authors declare no conflict of interest.
+\textbf{Conflicts of interest:} The authors declare no conflict of interest.

-\paragraph{Abbreviations:} The following abbreviations are used in this manuscript:\\
+\textbf{Abbreviations:} The following abbreviations are used in this manuscript:\\